 Have you ever wondered about conception after a UFE procedure?
 Dr. Shah answers that question in our latest video.

-Uterine Fibroid Embolization (UFE) is a minimally invasive, non-surgical treatment that is an alternative to a myomectomy or hysterectomy.
+Uterine Fibroid Embolization (UFE) is a minimally invasive, non-surgical treatment that is an alternative to a myomectomy or hysterectomy for the treatment of fibroid symptoms.
 Our own Dr. Shrenik Shah is board-certified by the American Board of Radiology in Diagnostic Radiology.
 He has been in practice since 2011 and has been providing his services to Preferred Vascular Group since 2018.
 He has done hundreds of UFE procedures.

 UFE is effective in reducing symptoms in more than 85% of cases.
 While making a decision about having a UFE, women who are considering the procedure want to be informed about all aspects of their decision.
 Recently, Dr. Shah released a video to answer a common question he receives.
 Many women want to know if this procedure affects the ability to get pregnant.